-- When Harry Met Sally: Rob Reiner got the idea for the film after a divorce and a string of complicated relationships before then.
+- Rob Reiner got the idea for When Harry Met Sally... after a divorce and a string of complicated relationships before then.
 He met his next wife while developing the film, and their marriage inspired him to change the ending so Harry and Sally do get together after all.

-- David Drake is a good example: his fiction after Redliners is less harsh and more optimistic, with a little more faith in humanity.
+- David Drake's fiction after Redliners is less harsh and more optimistic, with a little more faith in humanity.
 Author's comments.

 - The tone of Anne Rice's fiction became significantly more positive when she converted to Christianity, as she herself acknowledged:

 My faith in Christ is central to my life.
 My conversion from a pessimistic atheist lost in a world I didn't understand, to an optimistic believer in a universe created and sustained by a loving God is crucial to me.

 - Sadly averted by Douglas Adams, who stated that he was going through a rough patch when writing the fifth The Hitchhiker's Guide to the Galaxy book and set out to write a sixth to correct the last one's Downer Ending.
 Unfortunately, he suffered an Died During Production before it could be completed.
 A sixth Hitchhiker book was later written by Eoin Colfer, to mixed reviews.